NilPointer-Software/bdfd-wiki/src/premium/customImages.md

 # Custom Images
 *(for premium bots)*

-Upload custom images in the app from device without image links.
+Upload custom images in the app from your device, without any image links.
 You can use the custom image as an embed image using `$customImage[]`.

 ## Uploading